choripan-systems/Documentation/nobleComp/App-Install-On-Windows.md

 <br>

 To check that the installation was successful, open a PowerShell terminal and run the following command, which simply prints the version number and exits.
-In this example the version installed was 3.14.3:
+In this example the version installed was 3.14.3, but in your case it will likely be a newer version:

 ```
 python --version